Return to articles

 Where Can I Watch the MLB Playoffs For Free?

-If you want to have access to every game in every round, then unfortunately there are no totally free options.
+If you want to have access to every game in every round, then unfortunately, there are no totally free options.
 That’s because many of the games are carried by major cable networks, like ESPN, TBS, and the MLB Network.
 That means you’ll need a paid cable subscription or streaming service to stay on top of the games.

 However, in many cases, you catch locally available games on channels like ABC and FOX using a digital antenna.